jasonprogrammer/emacs-etags-files-list/README.md

 ## What does this do?

 This is a Python script that searches directories for files that fit certain criteria (e.g. files that match a certain regular expression), and creates an output file containing full paths to those files.
-The output file is then used an input to the ctags command, to help create an exuberant ctags index that covers specific files.

 ## Why would I use this?

-If you're working in a huge project, your etags files can easily become huge.
+If you're using Emacs, and generating etags while working in a huge project, your etags files can easily become huge.
 This script helps keep the etags output file small.
+The output file from this script can be used an input to the ctags command, to help create a smaller etags index file.

 ## Dependencies